 Goldfrapp – Silver Eye

 Goldfrapp are always up for trying new sounds out and I’ve lots of time for experimentation and not resting on your laurels.
 Having said that it was very nice to hear that on this album they’ve gone back to the electro-funk-pop sound they do so very well.
+It goes without saying that they slot back into it perfectly and there are some belters on here.

 Here Lies Man – Here Lies Man